contao/docs/docs/manual/installation/contao-manager/contao-manager-error.en.md

 {{% notice note %}}
-Files `.phar` are not executed by all hosting providers.
+`.phar` files are not executed by all hosting providers.
 For best compatibility, add the file extension `.php`(final file name: `contao-manager.phar.php`).
 {{% /notice %}}